scilus/scil-documentation/source/intro_to/explore_python.rst

 Integrated Development Environment (IDE)
 ----------------------------------------------
-An IDE is a software application that provides comprehensive facilities for software development, including code editing, debugging, and testing.
+An IDE is an application made for software development, including code editing, debugging, and testing.
+Known IDEs are VSCode, Pycharm, and some are more simple like Atom.
 IDEs are designed to help developers write and maintain code efficiently, with features such as syntax highlighting, auto-completion, and code refactoring.
 IDEs are well suited for larger projects, as they offer features such as version control, project management, and team collaboration.
 However, they can be more complex to set up and use than other methods, and may require more resources to run effectively.

 Scripts can also be written in a simple text editor, but no matter how they were written they can be executed in the command line.
 To launch a Python script, simply type :bash:`python script_name.py` in your terminal/command line.
 This will execute the script and display the results in the terminal/command line.

+IDEs sometimes come with their own virtual environments, terminal and file explorer to facilitate interactions with your code.
+Make sure you understand which version of Python you are running and which terminal, where are installed your libraries, and how your code run inside vs outside of the IDE.

 .. figure:: /images/intro_to_python_library.png
     :scale: 40 %
     :align: center

-    When working with scripts and libraries, you should use a proper IDE (VSCode, Pycharm, or at least Atom) as well as code versioning (Git).
+    When working with scripts and libraries, you should use a proper IDE as well as code versioning (Git).
 Each IDE is slightly different and you should follow online tutorial on the one you want to pick.

 **Ressources:**
     - Intro to IDE and how to pick them `[link] <https://realpython.com/python-ides-code-editors-guide/>`__